steveluscher/heaven-sdk/README.md

         quote: new PublicKey('So11111111111111111111111111111111111111112'), // WSOL;
         connection: connection,
         payer: creator.publicKey,
-        network: 'devnet', // 'mainnet' or 'testnet'
+        network: 'devnet', // 'mainnet' or 'testnet',
-    });
+        // Optional: If you want to use a custom program ID
+        // programId: new PublicKey('...'), // Insert the program ID });

     const ix = await pool.createIx({